-Create a Mood Board to Share Ideas With Your Client
+Create a Mood Board for a Photo Shoot to Share Ideas With Your Client

 This is to make sure that you and your client are speaking the same language.
 It’s crucial to have visual information that communicates the required end result.